Apple AirPods Pro 2 with iPhone

 Some reviewers report that the Sesh Evo earbuds tend to be a little bass-heavy, but that’s fairly normal for the Skullcandy brand and similarly priced models.
 At this price range, you miss out on features like noise cancellation, but for about $50, there’s not a lot to complain about.

-One neat feature normally not seen at this price range is integration with Tile so that you can locate your earbuds if they go missing and a Tile user happens to walk past.
-That’s pretty neat, especially if you already invested in the Tile Bluetooth tracker ecosystem.
+One nice feature normally not seen at this price range is integration with Tile so that you can locate your earbuds if they go missing and a Tile user happens to walk past.
+That's pretty neat, especially if you already invested in the Tile Bluetooth tracker ecosystem.

 Skullcandy Sesh Evo